Ohio carries out first execution since 2014

 Phillips, 43, was put to death at 10:43 a.m. at the Southern Ohio Correctional Facility near Lucasville.
 He was convicted of raping and beating to death Sheila Marie Evans, the 3-year-old daughter of his girlfriend, in 1993.

-Wednesday's execution is the first in Ohio since 2014 when death row inmate Dennis McGuire was given a combination of midazolam, a sedative, and the painkiller hydromorphone.
+Wednesday's execution was the first in Ohio since 2014, when Dennis McGuire was given a combination of midazolam, a sedative and the painkiller hydromorphone.
 McGuire appeared to gasp and convulse for roughly 10 minutes before he died, according to reporters who witnessed his death.

 Controversy over drugs in executions